top of page

 Do I need to be fit and able to dance?

 Absolutely not!
-I'm a firm believer that dance is for everyone, regardless of your levels of fitness and whether you know the difference between your left and right.
+I'm a firm believer that dance is for everyone, regardless of your levels of fitness, age and whether you know the difference between your left and right.
 My classes are fun and inclusive, where everyone (and every 'body') can have a giggle learning iconic dances and dance moves, with the accidental bonus of getting fitter along the way.
-Everyone who knows me knows that I am a firm believer in the incredible mood boosting power of shaking your thing, jiggly bits and all.
-The only thing you need is enthusiasm and a sense of humour!
+Everyone who knows me knows that I am a firm believer in the incredible mood boosting power of shaking your thing, jiggly bits and all!
+The only thing you need is enthusiasm and a sense of humour.

 How old do I need to be to come to classes?